eneko/Kebab/README.md

 When converting text cases, we must be aware some of these conversions cannot be done without losing information.
-Once words are merged and lowercased or uppercased, there is no way to separate them without a dictionary.
+Once words are merged and lowercased or uppercased, there is no way to separate them without using a dictionary.

 Thus, the following conversions are destructive:

-- Any case to `flat case`
+- Any case to `flatcase`
-- Any case to `upper flat case`
+- Any case to `UPPERFLATCASE`

 ## Contact